apache/apex-malhar/README.md

 The Malhar repository is on github.com.
 If you already have a github account you can git pull the DataTorrent/Malhar repository.
 If you do not have a github account please create one and pull the repository.

-Please fork the repository if you would like to contribute and create pull requests.
+Please fork the repository and create pull requests to contribute to the project.

 Compiling the code
 ----------------------